greenelab/cimr-d/doc/contributing.md

 ## data_info

-Data information provided in `data_info` is used to generate citation and metadata information used for downstream analyses.
+Data information provided in `data_info` is used to generate citation and metadata information used for analyses and acknowledgements.

 | argument      | description                                          |